 The stage at Westbury Garden will come alive again on Sunday 31 May for a special set of Open Mic performances.

-We’re currently booking local acts to perform on the stage from 12 noon to 4pm.
-If you’re interested in performing on the stage, we’ll have a sign up form ready soon.
+We have booked local acts to perform on the stage from 12 noon to 4pm.

-Then to round the festival off in style, the Britpop Boys will take to the stage with the biggest hits and fan favourites from the bands that defined the 90s and that unmistakable Cool Britannia sound.
+Then to round the festival off in style, the Britpop Boys will take to the stage at Westbury Garden with the biggest hits and fan favourites from the bands that defined the 90s and that unmistakable Cool Britannia sound.

 We’d like to thank our sponsors Steve Vick International, Kingstons Estate Agents and Citroen Peugeot Specialists for supporting this event and live music in BOA.